KrotosBenjamin/KrotosBenjamin.github.io/_posts/2024-06-16-aamc-minfac.md

 excerpt_separator: <!--more-->
 ---

-We are thrilled to share that Dr. Kynon Jade Benjamin recently attended the prestigious Association of American Medical Colleges (AAMC) Minority Faculty Leadership Development Seminar (MinFac) from June 12th to June 15th.
+We are thrilled to share that Dr. Benjamin recently attended the prestigious Association of American Medical Colleges (AAMC) Minority Faculty Leadership Development Seminar (MinFac) from June 12th to June 15th.